ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/index.md

 There are two parts to the client software (execution clients and consensus clients), each with its own distinct networking stack.
 As well as communicating with other Ethereum nodes, the execution and consensus clients have to communicate with each other.
 This page gives an introductory explanation of the protocols that enable this communication.

 Execution clients gossip transactions over the execution-layer peer-to-peer network.
 This requires encrypted communication between authenticated peers.
-When a validator is selected toi propose a block, transactions from the node's local transaction pool will be passed to consensus clients via a local RPC connection, where they will be packaged into Beacon blocks.
+When a validator is selected to propose a block, transactions from the node's local transaction pool will be passed to consensus clients via a local RPC connection, which will be packaged into Beacon blocks.
 Consensus clients will then gossip Beacon blocks across their p2p network.
-This requires two separate p2p networks - one connecting execution clients for transaction gossip and one connecting consensus clients for block gossip.
+This requires two separate p2p networks: one connecting execution clients for transaction gossip and one connecting consensus clients for block gossip.

 ## Prerequisites {#prerequisites}